zainabmelh/guide-articles/articles/Miscellaneous/make-useful-apis-in-angularjs/index.md

 ---
-title: "Make Useful APIs in AngularJS"
+title: Make Useful Apis In Angularjs
-parent: "to-be-sorted"
 ---
 There are two more things you have to do before this to be useful to you, however.
 Say you want to show all the _things_ associated with the username requested with that page: you must first

 1. Have a "username" or "owner" field in your _thing_ schema at `/server/api/thing/thing.model.js`